 During construction, the team continued to rely on Autodesk BIM solutions for visualization, coordination, and planning.
-"The Revit family of products and Navisworks software products enabled a digital RFI process," says Israel.
-"Decisions were made in hours instead of days, helping to minimize disruptions to the construction schedule, minimize the number of RFIs, and expedite the RFI response time."
+"The Revit family of products and Navisworks software products enabled a digital

 MEP design model preloaded with maintenance data.
 Image courtesy of View By View.